Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

 * The changing colour when clicking a button came from the tutoral The importance of this, but with a twist
 * The code for the map came from the Google Maps tutorial, from [here](https://developers.google.com/maps/     documentation/javascript/examples/marker-simple) and most in the end from a How to Google document, but then I  readjusted the code completely.
 * The form is from Bootstrap and I adjusted it a bit
-* Most of the code is a combination of several tutorials
+* Most of the code is a combination of several tutorials; the 404 error page code came from CI as well and I adjusted it to my site.
 * The smooth scroll code I copied from [here](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp#section2).
+* Solving the unused variable of refreshPage was solved by looking at [this](https://www.w3schools.com/js/js_htmldom_eventlistener.asp).
 ### Acknowledgements
 * Thanks to my mentor for making me learn more and his flexibility.
 * A big thank you to the tutors who support and are always trying to help even if it can take a long time.